Agnes Meyer Driscoll: 1918–1939

 In 1923, the inventor Edward Hebern, creator of the fledgling Hebern Electric Code Company, was attempting to create a more secure rotor-driven cipher machine.
 Driscoll left the Navy to test the machine, but it failed to deliver a more secure encryption system.
 She returned to the Navy in spring 1924.

 In August 1924, she married Michael Driscoll, a Washington, D.C. lawyer.

 Driscoll, with Lieutenant Joseph Rochefort, broke the Japanese Navy manual code, the Red Book Code, in 1926 after three years of work and helped to break the Blue Book Code in 1930.

-In early 1935, Driscoll led the attack on the Japanese M-1 cipher machine (also known to the U.S. as the ORANGE machine), used to encrypt the messages of Japanese naval attaches around the world.
+In early 1935, Driscoll led the attack on the Japanese M-1 cipher machine (also known to the U.S. as the ORANGE machine), which was used to encrypt the messages of Japanese naval attaches around the world.

 In 1939, she made important inroads into JN-25, the Japanese fleet's operational code used for the most important of messages.
 She successfully solved the cipher component of the "5-num" system which used number groups as substitutes for words and numbers which was further encrypted with a digital cipher.
 After that, the Navy could read some standard format messages, such as weather reports, but the bulk of the messages remained to be discovered.
 This work was later developed and exploited after the attack on Pearl Harbor for the rest of the Pacific War and provided advance warning of the Japanese attack on Midway Atoll.
 She was unable to take part in this work because, in October 1940, she was transferred to a team working to break the German naval Enigma cipher.

 During this period, Driscoll mentored the following naval cryptographers: